ubccr/xdmod/docs/upgrade.md

 ### Verify Server Configuration Settings

-Double check that the MySQL server configuration settings are consistent with the recommended values listed on the [software requirements page][mysql-config].
+Double check that the MySQL server configuration settings are consistent with the recommended values listed in the [Configuration Guide][mysql-config].

 ### Upgrade Database Schema and Config Files